 The mains lean in a decidedly English/Irish direction, with a tasty (and not too dry) Irish Soda Bread accompanying many of the dishes.
 The Cheshire Chicken reminded us of Shepherd’s Pie, but without the mashed potatoes.
 It’s served en casserole, consisting of pulled chicken, caramelized onions and mushrooms in gravy, then topped with roasted garlic potatoes and bacon bits.
 Think deconstructed bacon/cheese potato skins.
 It is deliciously seasoned, very rich and well worth the $14.95 tariff.
 Don’t plan to eat again for a while.

-Whenever I try out a new restaurant, I like to see how they handle the basics.
+Whenever I try out a restaurant, I like to see how they handle the basics.
 For Italian it’s the parms and marinara.
 For deli it’s the pastrami, pickles and the rye.
 For Mexican it’s the salsa, burritos and enchiladas.
 For The Pint, it was the Fish & Chips and the Molly Maquire (your basic hamburger).
 The Fish & Chips are the battered variety, but during our visit (some comments below beg to differ!) the batter is not too thick or bready.
 It’s thin enough to fully coat the cod, yet remain firm to the tooth during the entire meal.
 Ours was nice and crunchy, but again, the jury’s out on the consistency factor.
+Maybe there have been changes in the kitchen.
 Coated/seasoned fries accompany, along with lemon and tartar sauce.
 Nothing frilly.

 In spite of the cute name, the hamburger is straight-ahead and delicious.
 A generous 10 oz. grilled patty is crowned with cheese.
 Period.
 You can add bacon for a buck.
 I’ve said it before, and I’ll say it again: It’s all about the bun!
 I’ve had arm-wrestling matches with restaurants that proudly trot out a fresh, probably rather expensive, but very dense roll for their hamburgers.
 Sorry, but a too-firm, unyielding roll makes for a difficult bite as the contents either end up in your lap, or worse yet, are launched out of the back of the sandwich like a clay thrower in a skeet shoot.
 The roll at The Pint is of the kaiser persuasion with the exterior personality and pull of a traditional kaiser, but with a soft and yeasty inside that properly cradles its treasures to become an integral part of the sandwich.
 Again, crisp seasoned fries accompany.